 This article may contain affiliate / compensated links.
 For more information, please see my disclaimer here.

 And don’t forget that you don’t need to buy everything new!
-Second-hand cloths and items are a perfect solution for a new baby.
+Second-hand clothes and items are a perfect solution too for a new baby.
 You won’t believe how easy it is to find things in near-new conditions for a newborn!

 If you are having a baby shower and/or creating a baby registry, make sure to look into Amazon’s awesome baby registry, super easy to set up and it includes a FREE welcome box for parents, as well as a 10% completion discount on items left on your registry (15% off for Prime members).

 - 1.2 Nursery

 - 1.4.4 32) Nursing Bras